 Once Someone Is Released From Jail, What’s Next?
 Will They Leave With Paperwork Or Instructions?

 Upon release from jail, an individual will typically receive a notice to appear in court, as well as a property receipt indicating the items that were seized from them at the time of their arrest.
 In a DUI matter in California, the individual will also be provided a temporary license or a pink sheet, which advises them that they must contact the DMV within 10 days.
-If the individual was released on supervised release, then they’ll likely receive information as to what they need to do before the next court date (e.g. meet with pre-trial services, attend certain classes).
+If the individual was released from court on supervised release, then they’ll likely receive information as to what they need to do before the next court date (e.g. meet with pre-trial services, attend certain classes).
 If the paperwork doesn’t indicate a notice to appear, then the individual should consult with a lawyer who can contact the court and ensure that court dates are not missed.

 What Are Some Common Mistakes That People Make After Their Release From Jail?

 Even after a release from jail, people often make the mistake of talking to the police or approaching law enforcement in an effort to resolve the matter.
-Another mistake is not retaining a qualified attorney who can advise them and conduct an early investigation, which will be more fruitful than one that starts weeks or months later, after critical pieces of evidence have disappeared.
+Another mistake is not retaining a qualified attorney who can advise them and conduct an early investigation, which will be more fruitful than one that starts weeks or months later, after critical pieces of evidence have been lost.

 In the context of a DUI case, an attorney needs to assist the individual in contacting the DMV within 10 days of the date of their arrest.
 At the first court hearing after their release, the accused will want to have an attorney who can advocate on their behalf.